tlglovewf/LeGO-LOAM-BOR/README.md

 Please do not submit to this repository any issue related to the algorithm, since we are focusing on the software implementation.

+# I am not maintaing this anymore

+I don't want to maintain this.
+I hope people find it useful, but I am not acdepting Issues nor Pull Requests.
+Fork it and have fun.

 # About the original LeGO-LOAM
 This repository contains code for a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS compatible UGVs.
 The system takes in point cloud  from a Velodyne VLP-16 Lidar (palced horizontal) and optional IMU data as inputs.